-I find that putting all of my social media apps into one folder helps to reduce my habit of tapping on which ever logo I see first when picking up my phone throughout the day.
-Having them ‘tidied away’ means I have to consciously look for them, which in turn makes me question if it’s what I should be doing with my time…
+Putting all of my social media apps into one folder helps to reduce my habit of tapping on which logo I see first when picking up my phone throughout the day.
+Having them ‘tidied away’ means I have to consciously look for them, making me question if it’s what I should be doing with my time…

-I also find moving all apps related to books, productivity, finance, health, shopping and utilities to their respective folders to makes it easier to navigate my phone.
+Moving all apps related to books, productivity, finance, health, shopping, and utilities to their respective folders makes navigating my phone easier.

 Ever had that moment where you’re looking for a contact, and you have no idea who some of the other names on the list are — or why you still have certain numbers saved?
 If I haven’t messaged or called them, I delete them.

-This year, I also deleted the numbers of a whole heap of parents of other children that attended my son’s old primary school, as well as people I met though the care home my grandmother lived in before she passed away at the start of 2022.
-I wasn’t ready to delete “Grandma” though, despite knowing that no one will be picking up my call.
+This year, I also deleted the numbers of a whole heap of parents of other children that attended my son’s old primary school, as well as people I met through the care home my grandmother lived in before she passed away at the start of 2022.
+I wasn’t ready to delete “Grandma” though, despite knowing no one would be picking up my call.
 I think we can make the odd exception, don’t you?

 While going through my phone book, I also get rid of the odd name I see where I have to really think about who they are.
-It’s usually someone I’ve met when networking, or at an event and we’ve exchanged numbers quickly.
-I’ll add their surname, or company name (sometimes I have to double check LinkedIn) but also fill in the note as to how I met them.
+It’s usually someone I’ve met when networking or at an event, and we’ve exchanged numbers quickly.
+I’ll add their surname or company name (sometimes I have to double check LinkedIn) but also fill in the note about how I met them.

 Urgh, why do we (because I know it’s not just me!) take so many shots of the same thing?
-I’d say this is the most time-consuming part of tidying up my phone, so I should probably create a better habit to start with but nevertheless it’s time to get deleting.
+I’d say this is the most time-consuming part of tidying up my phone, so I should probably create a better habit to start with, but it’s time to get deleting.

-It’s surprising just how many unread notifications I have… 33 unread messages from my gym were the main offenders, which also led to me turning off push notifications for this app!
+It’s surprising how many unread notifications I have… 33 unread messages from my gym were the main offenders, leading to me turning off push notifications for this app!

-In fact, Dr Rangan Chattergee, author of The Stress Solution: The 4 Steps to Reset Your Body, Mind, Relationships and Purpose recommends turning off automatic syncing phone notifications from apps.
-Chattergee recognises that we can’t live without our phones but there’s a lot we can do to avoid overusing them and adding to our everyday stress levels.
+Dr Rangan Chattergee, the author of The Stress Solution: The 4 Steps to Reset Your Body, Mind, Relationships and Purpose, recommends turning off automatic syncing phone notifications from apps.
+Chattergee recognises that we can’t live without our phones, but there’s a lot we can do to avoid overusing them and adding to our everyday stress levels.